actris-cloudnet/dataportal/docs/index.md

 date format parseable by [JavaScript `Date`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) -object.
 If omitted will default to the current date.
 - `product`: One or more `Product` ids, by which to filter the files.
+- `allVersions`: By default the API returns only the latest version of the files.
+Adding this parameter will fetch all existing versions.

 Note: one or more of the parameters *must* be issued.
 A query without any valid parameters will result in a `400 Bad Request` error.